tinuli1/pdsnd_github/README.md

 Python codes that helps to expolre Bikeshare Data

 ### Files used
-files used are washington.csv, new-york-city.csv and boston.csv for Data.
+files used are washington.csv, new_york_city.csv and chicago.csv for Data.
 And bikeshare.py for exploring the data

 ### Credits
 credit goes to udacity and this great course